-Nociceptin/Orphanin FQ (N/OFQ) and the N/OFQ opioid peptide receptor (NOP receptor) (previously known as Opioid Receptor Like 1 receptor) constitute a neuropeptide system carrying numerous structural and functional analogies with the classical opioid systems (Toll et al., 2016).
-Nonetheless, the pharmacology of the N/OFQ-NOP receptor is distinct from those of classical opioid receptor systems, since N/OFQ does not bind classical opioid receptors, and most classical opioid receptor ligands (e.g. naloxone) do not bind the NOP receptor (Calo et al., 2000; Zaveri, 2016).
-Because of its widespread distribution in the central nervous system, the N/OFQ-NOP receptor system is key in the regulation of multiple central functions, such as sensory nociceptive processing, mood, food intake, pain, reward and locomotion.
-Moreover, the N/OFQ-NOP receptor system is implicated in various neuropsychiatric disorders such as neuropathic pain (Lin et al., 2013), anxiety and depression (Gavioli et al., 2013), drug abuse (Cippitelli et al., 2006; Lutfy et al., 2016), and Parkinson's disease (PD) (Marti et al., 2005; Viaro et al., 2008).
+The peptide nociceptin/orphanin FQ (N/OFQ) and the N/OFQ opioid peptide receptor (NOP receptor) (previously known as opioid receptor-like 1 receptor) constitute a neuropeptide system showing numerous structural and functional analogies with the classical opioid systems (Toll et al., 2016).
+Nonetheless, the pharmacology of the N/OFQ-NOP receptor is distinct from those of classical opioid receptor systems, since N/OFQ does not bind classical opioid receptors, and most classical opioid receptor ligands, such as naloxone, do not bind the NOP receptor (Calo et al., 2000; Zaveri, 2016).
+Because of its widespread distribution in the CNS, the N/OFQ-NOP receptor system is key in the regulation of multiple central functions, such as sensory nociceptive processing, mood, food intake, pain, reward and locomotion.
+Moreover, the N/OFQ-NOP receptor system is involved in various neuropsychiatric disorders such as neuropathic pain (Lin and Ko, 2013), anxiety and depression (Gavioli and Calo, 2013), drug abuse (Cippitelli et al., 2016: Lutfy and Zaveri, 2016) and Parkinson's disease (Marti et al., 2005; Viaro et al., 2008).

-As far as PD is concerned, preclinical models disclosed a potential role for NOP receptor agonists as antidyskinetic agents (Marti et al., 2012).
-Acute central administration of N/OFQ or systemic administration of the small molecule NOP receptor agonist Ro 65-6570 attenuated the severity of dyskinesia in 6-OHDA hemilesioned rats and 1-methyl-4phenyl-1,2,5,6-tetrahydropyridine (MPTP)-treated macaques chronically treated with levodopa (L-DOPA).
-Dyskinesia represents a major complication of L-DOPA pharmacotherapy of PD (Bastide et al., 2015); however, there are currently no drugs that can prevent dyskinesia development when chronically combined with L-DOPA in de novo PD patients (Bastide et al., 2015; Huot et al., 2013).
-Therefore, the identification of antidyskinetic drugs is an unmet clinical need.
-Since the antidyskinetic effect of NOP agonists was observed in rats after acute administration at doses that did not cause hypolocomotion or sedation (Marti et al., 2012), effects typical of NOP receptor agonists (Zaveri, 2016), we hypothesized that NOP agonists may exert specific antidyskinetic effects and be clinically useful in PD patients that have already become dyskinetic due to chronic L-DOPA therapy.
-In our first proof-of-concept study, we used the NOP agonist Ro 65-6570, which is only modestly selective for the NOP receptor, as the systemically-active agonist to replicate the effects of centrally administered N/OFQ.
-However, we did not specifically investigate whether N/OFQ or Ro 65-6570 worsened parkinsonian disabilities, which is worth investigating in view of the symptomatic effects of NOP receptor antagonists in 6-OHDA hemilesioned rats (Marti et al., 2005; Marti et al., 2008; Volta et al., 2011), and other models of PD (Viaro et al., 2008; Visanji et al., 2010).
+As far as Parkinson's disease is concerned, preclinical models disclosed a potential role for NOP receptor agonists as anti-dyskinetic agents (Marti et al., 2012).
+Acute central administration of N/OFQ or systemic administration of the small molecule NOP receptor agonist Ro 65-6570 attenuated the severity of dyskinesia in 6-hydroxydopamine (6-OHDA) hemi-lesioned rats and 1-methyl-4-phenyl-1,2,5,6tetrahydropyridine (MPTP)-treated macaques chronically treated with levodopa (L-DOPA).
+Dyskinesia represents a major complication of L-DOPA pharmacotherapy of Parkinson's disease (Bastide et al., 2015) and there are currently no drugs that can prevent dyskinesia development when chronically combined with L-DOPA in de novo patients with Parkinson's disease (Huot et al., 2013; Bastide et al., 2015).
+Therefore, the identification of anti-dyskinetic drugs is an unmet clinical need.
+As the anti-dyskinetic effect of NOP agonists was observed in rats after acute administration at doses that did not cause hypolocomotion or sedation (Marti et al., 2012), effects of typical NOP receptor agonists (Zaveri, 2016), we hypothesized that NOP agonists may exert specific anti-dyskinetic effects and be clinically useful in Parkinson's disease patients that have already become dyskinetic due to chronic L-DOPA therapy.
+In our first proofof-concept study, we used the NOP agonist Ro 65-6570, which is only modestly selective for the NOP receptor, as the systemically active agonist to replicate the effects of centrally administered N/OFQ.
+However, we did not specifically investigate whether N/OFQ or Ro 65-6570 worsened Parkinsonian disabilities, which is worth investigating in view of the symptomatic effects of NOP receptor antagonists in 6-OHDA hemi-lesioned rats (Marti et al., 2004a, 2005, 2008; Volta et al., 2011) and other models of Parkinson's disease (Viaro et al., 2008; Visanji et al., 2008; Volta et al., 2010).

-Further, we recently demonstrated that NOP receptor stimulation opposes D1 receptor signaling in striatum (Marti et al., 2012; Olianas et al., 2008).
-It is well known that upregulation of D1 signalling cascade in striatal medium-sized spiny GABAergic neurons (MSNs) projecting to SNr (the so-called direct pathway), underlies the appearance of dyskinesia (Bastide et al., 2015).
+Further, we recently demonstrated that NOP receptor stimulation opposes dopamine D_1 receptor signalling in striatum (Olianas et al., 2008; Marti et al., 2012).
+It is well known that up-regulation of the D1 receptor signalling cascade in striatal medium-sized spiny GABAergic neurons (MSNs) projecting to substantia nigra reticulata (SNr) (the so-called direct pathway) underlies the appearance of dyskinesia

+(Bastide et al., 2015).
 In our previous study, we did not assess whether NOP receptor agonists, in addition to preventing expression of L-DOPA-induced dyskinesia (LID), a symptomatic effect, also attenuated the process of brain sensitization (priming) that underlies the development of dyskinesia when given chronically in combination with L-DOPA.